 Landscape improvements which are permanent in nature (trees, bushes, etc.) and must be within 10’ of the primary frontage of the wall.

-Drainage.
+Infrastructure improvements .

 Other repairs which may improve or restore the aesthetic and/or historic quality of the building.